 Read this: Freelancer or Agency for WordPress Development: Who Should You Hire?

-Breakdown of Website Costs in 2025
+Breakdown of Website Costs in 2026

 Creating a website involves several cost components that add up based on your requirements.
 From initial setup to long-term maintenance, every aspect has its price.
-Let’s break down the website costs in 2025 to give you a clear picture of where your budget will go.
+Let’s break down the website costs to give you a clear picture of where your budget will go.

 Initial Costs